zirkelc/aws-sigv4-fetch/README.md

 ```

 ### Fetch
 By default, `createSignedFetcher` uses the `fetch` function from the environment.
+Native `fetch` is supported in Node.js >= v18.
 If you are running in an environment where native `fetch` is **not** available, the `fetch` function must be polyfilled or provided as an argument to `createSignedFetcher`.
+This allows to use the same `fetch` function that is already used in your application.
 There are several ways to do this:

 #### Native `fetch`
 If native `fetch` is available, you don't have to pass it as argument to `createSignedFetcher`.